 See Six Nations through their rich history and culture as you explore many sites, shops and businesses.

-Located just outside of the Greater Golden Horseshoe, Six Nations of the Grand River is just one of the many Haudenosaunee communities in North America, and the only community to house all six of the Haudenosaunee Nations (Mohawk, Oneida, Cayuga, Seneca, Onondaga, and Tuscarora) making it the most populated Indigenous community in Canada.
+Just outside of the Greater Golden Horseshoe, Six Nations of the Grand Riveris a vibrant community steeped in history and culture.
+As the only community to house all six of the Haudenosaunee Nations (Mohawk, Oneida, Cayuga, Seneca, Onondaga, and Tuscarora), it is the most populated Indigenous community in Canada.

 Six Nations Tourism